ErrorNoInternet/Avobot/README.md

 - Editable ``responses.data`` file
 - Random number generator
 - Random word generator
-- Memory (name only)
+- Memory (name and emotions only)
 - Emotions (a few responses will change)
 - Search results (from Bing)
-- Launching folders and files
+- Launching anything on your PC

 ### Upcoming Features